lorcalhost/zk-events/README.md

 ## General architecture description

 Each event has its own smart contract which stores a merkle root for the whitelist merkle tree.
 The merkle tree keeps track of any change in ticket balance for the users.
 The merkle root is updated whenever user claims or transfers a ticket.
-The smart contract also keeps track of the event details (max total tickets, max tickets per user, whitelist size, tickets claimed).
+The smart contract also keeps track of the event details (max total tickets, max tickets per user, whitelist size, tickets claimed, owner).
 The zkApp also generates a ticket QR code containing data that can be used to prove ticket ownership at the venue.

 ## Progress